-In contract drafting, our team will draft a contract from the starting to the end.
-Whereas, in contract vetting, our team shall act as a reviewer of an existing contract template that may be drafted by someone else, and undertake requisite additions and deletions in the existing contract template.
+In contract drafting, from the beginning to the end, our team will draft a contract.
+Whereas, in contract vetting, our team will serve as a reviewer of an existing contract template that may be drawn up by someone else, and will make appropriate changes and deletions to the existing contract template.

 3. What are the advantages of contract vetting?

-- Provides a chance to amend the structure, language and format of the contract
+- Provides an opportunity to modify the structure, language, and format of the contract

-- Identifies any ambiguity in the existing contract
+- Identifies any uncertainty in the original contract